AideenM12/MotherFolklore-MS3/TESTING.md

     No issues were detected in any of these browsers at the time of submission.

     The below image is an example result of lighthouse testing performed on the index page for desktop with every other test achieving similar results.
-The lighthouse tool found in Google Dev Tools was used repeatedly throughout the building of the project and was essential in discovering and resolving the issues described below.
+The lighthouse tool found in Google Dev Tools was used repeatedly throughout the building of the project and was essential in discovering and resolving the issues described in this document.
 A lighthouse test was performed on both mobile and desktop for each individual page on the site with links to the full reports of each of these tests found below.
 The lighthouse tool tested each of the following criteria: performance, accessibility, best practices and SEO of each individual page in both mobile and desktop.
-Each test resulted in a score of 90 or above for desktop criteria and 70 or above for mobile criteria.
+Each test often resulted in a score of 90 or above with the lowest score being 80.

     <img src="assets/documentation/doc-images/Lighthouse.png" width="600" height="250">